Equity, Diversity and Inclusion (EDI) at KWS

 Community outreach:

 The last few weeks have seen our students and staff take part in a variety of activities around the school to mark Black History Month.
-As well as assemblies for each year group discussing the theme of ‘Reclaiming the narratives’, our students were invited to enjoy lunchtime activities including screenings put on by Mr Gardiner exploring themes of cultural identities and the power of language within Black communities.
+As well as assemblies for each year group discussing the theme of ‘Standing Firm in Power and Pride.’ which recognises the strength and resilience of Black communities globally.
+Our students were invited to take part in poetry workshops with Adisa the Verbalizer.

 We are delighted to say that our now-annual community iftar was a sold out event which saw over 15 charity/community/faith groups from the local area come together to share a meal at sunset with Muslim guests who were fasting.
 The event was once again co-funded and organised in conjunction with Harpenden-based Muslim community group the Harpenden Community Circle whose aim is to strengthen community ties in Harpenden across different people irrespective of backgrounds in order to better our town.